SWITCH edu-ID is your persistent identity to access all federated services.

-To enable two-step login go to your My edu-ID page on https://eduid.ch and click on "Two-Step Login" or directly go to the Two-Step Login settings.
+To enable two-step login go to your edu-ID account via https://eduid.ch and click on "Two-Step Login" on the + symbol or directly go to the Two-Step Login settings.
 Then enable one of the two-step login methods.

 We recommend to use an authenticator app as FreeOTP, Google Authenticator, OTP Auth or andOTP to get your codes.

-It's possible to enable more than one 2-step login method.
+It's possible to enable more than one two-step login method.
 Login with app will then be shown as first/preferred tab.

 Depending on the settings you make, two-step login is used only for services that require it (on demand) or for all services every time (always).

 To disable two-step login go again to the Two-Step Login settings and switch off all methods that are enabled.
 Please note that this could mean that you have to re-initialize or re-verify the verification token if you enable a particular method again later.